billmclean/Julia_Lessons/markdown/lesson05.md

 The `plot` command simply draws straight line segments between consecutive points `(x[k], y[k])`, but by choosing sufficiently many points the resulting polygonal arc looks like a smooth cure to the naked eye.
+Keep in mind that your computer's display has a limited resolution: using more x-values will produce a smoother graph, but there is no benefit in having more x-values than the number of pixels across the width of the plot window.

 **Exercise.** Plot $y=\sin(x)$ again, but this time use only $11$ points instead of $201$.